JuliaData/DataFrames.jl/docs/src/index.md

 DataFrames.jl provides a set of tools for working with tabular data in Julia.
 Its design and functionality are similar to those of [pandas](https://pandas.pydata.org/)
-(in Python) and `data.frame` (in R), making it a great general purpose data science tool, especially for those coming to Julia from R or Python.
+(in Python) and `data.frame`, `data.table` and dplyr (in R), making it a great general purpose data science tool, especially for those coming to Julia from R or Python.

 DataFrames.jl plays a central role in the Julia Data ecosystem, and has tight integrations with a range of different libraries.
 DataFrames.jl isn't the